 Although decreasing the number of calories you consume can be effective for weight loss, cutting calories without considering which foods you eat isn’t a sustainable way to lose weight.

-Here are five simple strategies that may help you lose weight.
+Here are five strategies that may help you lose weight.

 1. Eat more protein